lamdera/compiler/extra/readme.md

 ⚠️ Because unchanged files aren't recompiled, you might need to add an `x = 1` to the bottom of the `.hs` file to force a change, and thus the expression to be re-evaluated.
 If you find you've updated a static file, but the complied binary still has the old one, this is likely the reason why.

-In development, using `LDEBUG=1` will cause `~/dev/projects/lamdera-compiler/extra/dist/live.js` to be dynamically included + built on first binary boot (so a kill+reboot+refresh will get the latest local live.js, esbuild it and inject it).
+In development, using `LDEBUG=1` will cause `~/dev/projects/lamdera-compiler/extra/dist/live.js` to be dynamically included + rebuilt, helpful when working on it with `lamdera live` to see changes right away, see logic in `Lamdera.Live.lamderaLiveSrc`.